bofisch/bofisch/README.md

 ## Hi there 👋

 # 💫 About Me:
-I'm Made Amartya Ravindra, an Economics student at Gadjah Mada University.
-I'm passionate about solving logical problems and I'm currently on a journey to become a Quant.
-My goal is to use data to uncover insights and solve complex market challenges.
+I'm Made Amartya Ravindra, an Economics student at Gadjah Mada University. \n I'm passionate about solving logical problems and I'm currently on a journey to become a Quant. \n My goal is to use data to uncover insights and solve complex market challenges.